School Administrators Serving English Learners and Linguistically Diverse Families

 Step 2: English language proficiency screening.

 Schools should administer the Ohio English Language Proficiency Screener

 (OELPS) to potential English learners identified by the Language Usage Survey.
 If a student earns an overall proficiency determination of Emerging or Progressing, the student is identified as an English learner.
-The school reports the student as an English learner using the applicable codes in EMIS (FD170), notifies parents of the student’s identification as an English learner, and places the student in the school’s language instructional education program.
+The school reports the student as an English learner using the applicable English learner status codes (FD170) in Ohio’s Education Management Information System (EMIS), notifies parents of the student’s identification as an English learner and places the student in the school’s language instructional education program.